-Judy Levan, Warning Coordination Meteorologist, National Weather Service Weather affects everyone, everyday.
+Judy Levan, Meteorologist in Charge, National Weather Service Weather affects everyone, everyday.
 Western New York and the nation are experiencing unusual weather events.
 Meteorologists have the satisfaction of helping others during these times of wild weather.
 When the weather is at its worst, forecasters are in great demand.
 Learn about thunderstorms and tornadoes and how you can stay safe as we discuss and view some of the damage from local severe storms.
 S-29 Chromosomes and Cancer AnneMarie W. Block, Ph.D., FACMG, Director Clinical Cytogenetics Laboratory, Roswell Park Cancer Institute This presentation will be an introduction to the field of Cancer Cytogenetics.
 The genomes of cancer cells are very unstable, often characterized by gains/losses of whole chromosomes and re-arrangements between chromosomes.
 This specialized area of chromosome analysis examines the genetic changes that occur in the cells of cancer patients.
 Students will receive instruction in this cutting-edge field of genetics.
 The relevance of these findings to patient diagnosis and prognosis will be discussed.
 Students will be shown techniques used in the laboratory and will be given the opportunity to cut-out an actual karyotype.
-S-30 A "Flood" of Weather Information Kirk Apffel, Senior Meteorologist, National Weather Service Western New York has experienced an increase in heavy rain events and further increases are projected.
-Learn about the different types of flooding that affect the region -- riverine, flash floods, ice jams, for example -- and how the National Weather Service's monitors, forecasts and warns for all types of flooding and what you can do to be prepared S-31 Cosmology - The Real Bing Bang Theory!
+S-30 Community Education and Environmental Compliance Kristen Guadagno, Vicki Haas, Mary MacSwan, Erie County Department of Environment and Planning Environmental education is a key strategy used by two Erie County programs to comply with environmental regulations.
+Students will participate utilizing the hands-on Enviroscape® Watershed Model that demonstrates typical sources of stormwater pollution and solutions to prevent it.
+The second part of this session will focus on Erie County's Habitat Restoration Program that utilizes education and stewardship at urban habitat sites that are undergoing terrestrial invasive species eradication efforts and restoration plantings.
+Join us in learning about how community education, engagement and stewardship can create long-term successthe National Weather Service's monitors, forecasts and warns for all types of flooding and what you can do to be prepared.
+S-31 Cosmology - The Real Big Bang Theory!